Ritwik880/IPL-Match/README.md

 ## Local Installation

-1. Drop a ⭐ on the Github Repository.
+1. Drop a ⭐ on the Github Repo.
 2. Clone the Repo by going to your local Git Client and pushing in the command:

 ```sh